John Fuller of Newton Descended from the Vikings

 Fuller Farm – 1700 Map

 In 1658, John Fuller purchased 750 Acres of land on the south side of the James River, which, throughout the history of Newton was known as the “Fuller Farm”.
 Over his lifetime, John accumulated some 1000 acres and set up each son with a farmstead at the time of their marriage.
 All five sons were bequeathed land within the original Farm area even though only three had farms within the area.
-John’s Will set out each son’s farm indicating that each son should receive about 200 acres and the Will stipulated that no land was to be sold to a third party before first offering it to his brothers.
+John’s Will set out each son’s farm land and by the time of his death each son was already farming their land.
 In 1699, two years after John’s death, the five sons entered into an agreement to set out each son’s land ownership within the original Farm and set up a private roadway through the Farm.
 This agreement was the First Division of the Fuller Farm and stipulated land use rights.
 Each of these family farmsteads is located on the 1700 map of Newton which also shows the names of the farm owners as it was handed down generation after generation.
 More…….family farmstead map

 Documents

 We have accumulated the original of several family documents dating back to 1593 and where possible have placed a copy on this website.
-In cases where the Church of England owns the document, we have transcribed it and placed the transcription on the website.
+In cases where the Church of England owns the document, we have placed a transcribed version on the website.
 More………..documents involving the Fuller Family

 Wills

 Old Wills are a treasure trove of information for family researchers.
 During the process of transcribing the Wills of many of John’s descendants, we found several gems and even had to change our genealogy in several instances based on the information in these Wills.
-We have transcribed the Wills of John Fuller and each of his sons plus many of his Descendants – keep tuned in as there are more to come.
+We have transcribed the Wills of John Fuller and each of his sons plus many of his Descendants.

 John’s Will stipulated that “…and further my will is that my above said sons shall not allinate [alienate – to transfer ownership] the above given and granted lands unto any stranger until first the next relation of the above said Fullers have the offer of it;…..”
 More…….Wills for many of his descendants